 Remember No-Bark Noonan from Novac?
 Perhaps one of the most memorable characters in all of Fallout lore is this seemingly crazy old man (or is he?)

-The music in both 3 and Vegas was incredible, but I’ll also have to give the slight nod to New Vegas here.
+The music in both 3 and Vegas was incredible, but I’ll also have to give a slight nod to New Vegas here.
 It’s very close though.